Fishing in the City

 - Pajaro River system (Uvas and Llagas Creeks) This system supports a small steelhead run which is dependent on the rainfall pattern.
 Portions of the upper river provide angling for warmwater species and crayfish.

 The only other stream of any consequence is Coyote River.
-Releases from Anderson Reservoir provide a fishery for warmwater fishes.
+Releases from Anderson Reservoir provide a small steelhead fishery.
 Santa Clara County Parks and Recreation Department, in cooperation with other agencies, is developing public access, parking, and picnic facilities along this stream.
 Several small streams in the Mount Hamilton range and the Santa Cruz Mountains provide minor trout fisheries.

 Lakes and Reservoirs

-Most lakes and reserviors are managed by the Santa Clara County Parks Department which provides supplemental plants of rainbow trout in many of the listed waters.
+Most lakes and reservoirs are managed by the Santa Clara County Parks Department which periodically provides supplemental plants of rainbow trout and catfish in some of the listed waters.

 - Almaden Reservoir: 62 acres.
 This reservoir, located in the coastal foothills south of San Jose, is posted by Santa Clara County Department of Public Health to warn anglers of mercury contamination in fish.

 - Anderson Reservoir: 980 acres.
 Located about three miles east of Morgan Hill, it has a good population of warmwater fishes, including black bass, crappie, and catfish.
 Water skiers prefer this lake and all vessels are subject to inspection for invasive species.
 Call (408) 356-2729 for information.